mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

                 ]

 In :code:`lkp` we define the lookups.
-In this case we are not spending any script UTxO, but we We will review their implementation in the :ref:`next section <onchain>`.
+In this case we are not spending any script UTxO, but we are generating a new one and minting a token, so we declare the validator and minting policy.

-are generating a new one and minting a token, so we declare the validator and minting policy.
+We will review their implementation in the :ref:`next section <onchain>`.

 In :code:`tx` we define the constraints.
 We declare that we pay to the script the defined datum and value, we mint the control token, and we require that the transaction must be signed with the sender's public key.

-Now we just need to `yield` the specified unbalanced making it accessible to the client side:
+Now we just need to `yield` the specified unbalanced transaction making it accessible to the client side:

 .. code:: Haskell

-          mkTxConstraints lkp tx >>= yieldUnbalancedTx
+          mkTxConstraints @Escrowing lkp tx >>= yieldUnbalancedTx

 The following diagram illustrates the unbalanced transaction that is yielded to the client for balancing, signing and submitting: